-Lead can cause serious health problems, especially for pregnant women and young children.
+ead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.

-The City of New London is responsible for providing high quality drinking water and removing lead pipes, but cannot control the variety of materials used in plumbing components in your home.
-You can share the responsibility for protecting yourself and your family from the lead in your home plumbing.
+Veolia Water is responsible for providing high quality drinking water and removing lead pipes, but cannot control the variety of materials used in plumbing components in your home.
+You share the responsibility for protecting yourself and your family from the lead in your home plumbing.
 You can take responsibility by identifying and removing lead materials within your home plumbing and taking steps to reduce your family's risk.
 Before drinking tap water, flush your pipes for several minutes by running your tap, taking a shower, doing laundry or a load of dishes.
 You can also use a filter certified by an American National Standards Institute accredited certifier to reduce lead in drinking water.

-If you are concerned about lead in your water and wish to have your water tested, contact the City of New London and Derek Palmerone at 860-405-6475.
+If you are concerned about lead in your water and wish to have your water tested, contact Veolia Water and Derek Palmerone at 860-405-6475.

-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available at http://www.epa.gov/safewater/lead.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available at www.epa.gov/safewater/lead.